A von Neumann algebraic approach to Quantum Theory on curved spacetime

-The theme running throughout the paper is the suitability of von Neumann algebras for AQFT.
-One objection that has occasionally been raised in this regard is the fact that von Neumann algebras require an a priori Hilbert space which would seem to impose a random restriction on the mathematical formalism modelling AQFT.
-We address this concern is \S \ref{S3}.
-We specifically show that \emph{standard forms} of von Neumann algebras do in fact form a tensorial category, and that in this formalism each standard form comes equipped with its own unique ``canonical'' Hilbert space.
-In this formalism the associated Hilbert space is not some random unrelated structure imposed at the start, but a property of the system itself.
-Another significant feature of this category is that unlike the $C^*$ picture, it allows for the incorporation of entanglement into AQFT.
+One objection that has occasionally been raised regarding a formalism based on von Neumann algebras is the fact that von Neumann algebras seem to require an a priori Hilbert space which would seem to impose a random a priori restriction on the mathematical formalism modelling AQFT.
+We address this concern in \S \ref{S3}.
+On this point we note that the category of von Neumann algebras is equivalent to the abstractly defined category of $W^*$-algebras ($C^*$-algebras that are also Banach dual spaces).
+When such an algebra $M$ is equipped with a faithful normal semifinite weight $\nu$, the there is a unique canonical Hilbert space that may be constructed from the pairing $(M,\nu)$.
+These facts are elegantly captured by the theory of \emph{standard forms} of von Neumann algebras.
+We specifically show that von Neumann algebras in standard form do in fact form a tensorial category.
+In this approach where QFT is described by a net of local von Neumann algebras, there is no global Hilbert space as such.
+Rather each local von Neumann algebra describing some bounded region of spacetime comes equipped with its own unique ``canonical'' Hilbert space.
+Hilbert space geometry therefore turns out to be a local phenomenon which is induced by the local algebras themselves.
+At this point it is very important to note that naturally occuring Hilbert spaces at the local level opens the door for the incorporation into AQFT of a theory of entanglement at a local level.